 Key Takeaways

-The vocabulary gap is real and consequential: Hattie (2012) places parent engagement at an effect size of 0.50, above the 0.40 threshold that defines meaningful impact on pupil outcomes.
+1. The vocabulary gap is real and consequential: Hattie (2012) places parent engagement at an effect size of 0.50, above the 0.40 threshold that defines meaningful impact on learner outcomes.
 Parents who understand the IB engage more effectively.
 Parents who are confused disengage or become anxious.

 Why Parents Do Not Understand (And It Is Not Their Fault)

-The IB has been developing its framework since 1968.
-Fifty-plus years of internal documentation, academic collaboration, and programme review have produced a precise and internally consistent vocabulary.
-Terms like 'central idea,' 'lines of inquiry,' and 'approaches to learning' have specific, defined meanings within the framework.
-Outside it, they mean almost nothing.
+The IB has developed its framework since 1968.
+Decades of internal documentation, academic collaboration and programme review have produced a precise vocabulary.
+Terms such as 'central idea', 'lines of inquiry' and 'approaches to learning' have defined meanings inside the framework.
+Outside it, they can act as a barrier.

 The IB Translation Table